-This type of bug would be quickly discovered when comparing images captured from visual testing.
+This type of bug would be quickly discovered when comparing images captured from visual UI testing.
 And, it has a chance of being discovered after every build rather than when I happen to watch the test run or stumble across the page myself.
 Without automation, we often discover visual problems several builds after they were introduced.
 This time gap can make it more difficult for developers to discover what caused the problem.

-Visual testing takes something that used to be haphazard at best, and an emergency testing session at worst, and turns it into a regular flow of information.
+Visual UI testing takes something that used to be haphazard at best, and an emergency testing session at worst, and turns it into a regular flow of information.
 Instead of last minute discoveries, every build is an opportunity to perform a blink test.
 Your User Interface doesn’t have to be left behind.

 Post written by Justin Rohrman:

 Justin has been a professional software tester in various capacities since 2005.
 In his current role, Justin is a consulting software tester and writer working with Excelon Development.
 Outside of work, he is currently serving on the Association for Software Testing Board of Directors as President, helping to facilitate and develop projects like BBST, WHOSE, and the annual conference CAST.